 2. They Move Too Fast Emotionally

+Real relationships grow at a steady pace, not overnight.
 Watch out for someone who says “I love you” within days or weeks.
 While romance can move quickly, real love takes time to build.

 Why It’s a Red Flag: